-By definition, all actions within a band have similar timing dynamics.
+By definition, all actions within a band have similar dynamics.
 Within a band, events are instantaneous, while activities may have a non-zero duration.
 Events are a natural way of expressing change within a system.
 By first defining behaviours to be instantaneous, an abstract definition of their cause and effect can be given.
-Also, seemingly impossible specifications can be given clear semantics.
-For example, the change-of-state event to turn off a water pump (as used in the case study in Sect.
-7) is an event that ideally is instantaneous at some level of abstraction but clearly must take time at a more detailed level of description (in a finer band).
+Also seemingly impossible specifications can be given clear semantics.
+For example, the change-of-state event to turn of a water pump (as used in the case study in Section 7) is an event that ideally is instantaneous at some level of abstraction but clearly must take time at a more detailed level of description (in a finer band).

-In a particular behaviour, there may be any (countable) number of instances of events of a particular class, including zero.
+In a particular behaviour there may be any (countable) number of instances of events of a particular class, including zero.
 The set of instances of an event class within a behaviour are totally ordered by precedence (see below), and hence we can also assign a unique index to an event instance.
 An event instance, "event" for short, is characterised by its class (time band and name), and a natural number index, n, indicating that it is occurrence n of events of that class within a behaviour.

 £

 class: C

-index : \mathbb{N}
+index : $\mathbb{N}$

-mach .
-IV

 We use the notation c # i to stand for the event of class c that has index number i.
-The idea of indexing event instances comes from RTL (Jahanian and Mok 1986).
 We define a shorthand for the time band of an event.

+$$band: \mathcal{E} \to \mathcal{B}$$

-$$\boxed{\begin{array}{c} band: \mathcal{E} \to \mathcal{B} \\ \hline \forall e: \mathcal{E} \bullet band(e) = e.class.band \end{array}}$$
+$$\forall e: \mathcal{E} \bullet band(e) = e.class.band$$